Facebook fact-checker finds UK Conservatives ran ads with altered BBC headline

 “Describing this as a £14bn increase would make the government seem more generous than it is in fact being,” Cuffe wrote in the analysis.

 Full Fact said that the BBC told the fact-checkers that it had never changed the headline of the article.
-Facebook confirmed that links can be altered when sharing certain content on the platform.
+Facebook confirmed that headlines can be altered when running ads on the platform.

+“We are working to put safeguards in place to ensure publishers have control over the way their headlines appear in advertisements,” the Facebook spokesman told Reuters.

 The fact-checkers said that versions of the Facebook ad using the altered headline have been viewed between 220,000 and 510,000 times since Sept.
 2. The ads were showing as “inactive” in Facebook’s public ad library at the time of writing.